sourcebots/docs/docs/tutorials/python-whirlwind-tour.md

 To write your own program, you will be using a code editor.
 Python comes with its own editor called IDLE, but we will use Visual Studio Code (VSCode) instead, as it has some built-in features that should make programming easier.

+Open 'Visual Studio Code' (Not 'Visual Studio') on your machine and create a new file.
+When prompted which language to use, choose 'Python'.
+If you're prompted to install the recommended python extension, go ahead and click install.

 ## Variables

 In a program you often need to store information to use later; to do this you would use a variable.